icub-tech-iit/outside-collaborators/README.md

 You are finally good to go ✨

 ## ⚠ Known limitations/issues
 - We are required to comply with the GitHub API [rate limit rules][5].
+In case we hit such a limit, the automation will wait for the reset to take place.
 - The dashboard repository is required to be **public** in order to enable the mentioning mechanism.
   See [FAQ](./FAQ.md) for more details.
 - When a repo entry gets removed from [repos](./repos), the subsequent action won't be able to perform